retrosnob/retrosnob.github.io/pythonbook.md

 ```
 This is the order of events:
 1. Make a string literal "Enter the first number: " and *pass it* to the `input` function.
-1. The input function then waits for the user to type something.
+1. The input function then prints "Enter the first number: " and waits for the user to type something.
-1. Take that thing and pass it to the `int` function, which turns it from a string to an integer.
+1. Take the thing that the user typed and pass it to the `int` function, which turns it from a string to an integer.
 1. Assign that integer to the variable n1.

 # More about strings